 The key problems for phase determination are vertical stratification and the lack of direct in-situ measurements of cloud phase.
 Calipso observations, and also DARDAR \citep{Ceccaldi13}, are currently considered to be the most advanced estimates of cloud phase, relying on active measurement principles \citep{Winker09,Karlsson10}.
 However, this assumption is primarily based on the physical theory underlying their retrievals, rather than on a comprehensive validation with independent observations of cloud phase.

 Within CC4CL, we apply the Pavolonis algorithm for phase detection \citep{Pavolonis05}.
-It was built on simulated radiance data for varying phase, and further adjusted after analysis with real satellite data.
+It was designed using simulated radiance data for varying phase, and further adjusted after analysis with real satellite data.
 The algorithm itself is a decision tree that contains a set of fixed threshold values for input reflectances and brightness temperatures, and was tuned to AVHRR.
 Even though we expect differences in phase determination between AVHRR vs. MODIS and AATSR due to varying spectral response functions, these were not large for the three study sites (\textcolor{red}{include statistic on mutual agreement}). \citet{Pavolonis05} state that their product could not be validated due to the lack of direct observations, but rather underwent a consistency check with ground-based, independent estimates.

-The overall relatively low degree of agreement between CC4CL and Calipso is not satisfying if Calipso was considered the truth.
+The relatively low degree of agreement between CC4CL and Calipso is not satisfying if Calipso was considered the truth.
 However, we refrain from concluding that the CC4CL phase estimate was unrealistic, as to date no robust, spatially resolved in-situ observations are available and our comparisons included multi-layered cloud conditions.
 It is difficult to determine the representative CALIOP cloud layer when validating a passive sensor retrieval.
 For single layer, optically thick clouds, CC4CL can be compared with any layer exceeding a cumulative optical thickness of 0 or 1.
-If such a cloud layer was however covered by optically and geometrically thin cirrus clouds, the satellite data are still dominated by lower cloud level reflectance and, in particular, emittance.
+If such a cloud layer was covered by optically and geometrically thin cirrus clouds, the satellite data are still dominated by lower cloud level reflectance and, in particular, emittance.
 Consequently, Pavolonis cloud phase is not a top layer estimate in such cases.
 For study area AFR, we also found situations where the NN cloud mask, which was trained with CALIOP data, correctly identifies thin high cirrus as cloud over ocean but the cloud type algorithm failed to identify its ice phase.
-One potential improvement would be to use the NN to also provide an estimate of cloud phase.
+One potential improvement would be to use the NN to provide an estimate of cloud phase.
 Initial tests indicated that this approach would indeed improve the (global) agreement with Calipso (\textcolor{red}{cite Stefan or run tests}), which is to be expected, as the NN is trained with Calipso data.
 However, no estimate of cloud type would be provided.

 Calipso data are considered to be the current benchmark of cloud detection, vertical structure, and phase \citep{Winker09,Karlsson13,Holz08}, and are -- except for the cloud mask -- a source of validation with absolute independence from CC4CL.
 The main limitation of CALIOP though is its nadir-only view, so that global coverage is very limited.
 Also, the instrument is only able to probe the full geometrical depth of clouds whose total optical thickness is not larger than probably 3--5 \citep{Karlsson13}.
 We found no clear relationship between CC4CL CTP uncertainty and the difference between CC4CL CTP and Calipso CTP (data not shown).
 This suggests that the AVHRR heritage channels provide independent information on cloud vertical structure that is not clearly related to Calipso's CTP estimates.
 Retrieval uncertainty is driven by background and forward model error as well as the mixed-signal satellite radiances rather than by the complex, real vertical cloud structure.